 The connection between a healthy development and reading is well documented, with experts across the globe encouraging parents to read to their kids.
-Here are just some of the benefits of cultivating a reading habit early:
+Here are just some of the benefits of develop a reading habit early:

 - Reading improves language, which improves both oral and written communication skills.

-Now that you know how important it is to introduce your little champ to books you must be wondering when and how to cultivate reading habit in your young ones.
+Now that you know how important it is to introduce your little champ to books you must be wondering when and how to develop reading habit in your young ones.
 The answer to the first question is – NOW!
 It’s never too early to start; you can read to your baby when he’s in utero!
 Seriously, the earlier the better, so your child thinks of reading as a way of life rather than a special event.
 Here are some tips to help you kick start the reading habit.

-How to Cultivate Reading Habit from Childhood
+How to Develop Reading Habit from Childhood

 1. Keep a collection handy